Invasion of Lingayen Gulf: USS Ommaney Bay sunk

 On 3 January 1945, the USS Ommaney Bay, a large escort carrier, was severely damaged by a Yokosuka P1Y kamikaze carrying two bombs.
 At 17:12, the Yokosuka P1Y penetrated a Destroyer screen undetected and made for Ommaney, approaching directly towards the ship's bow.
 Captain Young of the Ommaney later reported that the kamikaze's approach was concealed by the blinding glare of the sun.
-The Captain, aware of the kamikaze threat, had assigned multiple lookouts throughout the carrier's deck.
+The captain, aware of the kamikaze threat, had assigned multiple lookouts throughout the carrier's deck.
 But a lack of radar signals, a common and vexing problem during the battle, had led the task group to believe that the Japanese planes had withdrawn, and the kamikaze attack took the lookouts by complete surprise.
 New Mexico was only able to respond with inaccurate anti-aircraft fire, whilst Ommaney Bay was unable to react at all.
-The Captain also noted that the kamikaze made its final dive with the glare of the blinding sun at its back.

 The plane sliced across the superstructure with its wing, collapsing it onto the flight deck, and then veered into her flight deck on the forward starboard side, releasing the two bombs, with one penetrating the flight deck and setting off a series of explosions among the fully gassed planes on the hangar deck.
 Pressure to her water main was lost when the second bomb passed through the hangar deck, making it more difficult to fight fires.
 Fires and explosions, including the intense heat and dark smoke of an oil fire, continued until the decision was made to scuttle her with a torpedo later in the day.
 Considered sunk by Naval statistics, her kamikaze strike, though coming early in the battle, represented the greatest loss of life to a single ship with 93 killed and 65 wounded.
 19 Grumman FM-2 Wildcat fighters and 10 Grumman TBM Avenger torpedo bombers went down with Ommaney Bay.
 None of her planes were able to take off before the attack.